shadrina/kotlin-grammar-antlr4/README.md

 # Kotlin ANTLR4 grammar

+The project is no longer supported.
+Please refer to the [Kotlin Language Specification](https://github.com/Kotlin/kotlin-spec/tree/release/grammar) to get the most relevant Kotlin grammar version.

 ## Project description
 ANTLR4 grammar for Kotlin written only in ANTLR's special syntax.
 Developed to facilitate the implementation of the language in other projects.